Hong Kong Basic Law

-The Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China is a national law of China that serves as the organic law for the Hong Kong Special Administrative Region (HKSAR).
-Comprising nine chapters, 160 articles and three annexes, the Basic Law was composed to implement Annex I of the 1984 Sino-British Joint Declaration.
+The Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China is a Chinese national law that describes the system of government of Hong Kong as a Special Administrative Region.
+With nine chapters, 160 articles, and three annexes, the law implements the basic policies declared by China in the 1984 Sino-British Joint Declaration that would apply to Hong Kong once British colonial rule ends in 1997.

-The Basic Law was enacted under the Constitution of China when it was adopted by the National People's Congress on 4 April 1990 and came into effect on 1 July 1997 when Hong Kong was transferred from the United Kingdom to China.
-It replaced Hong Kong's colonial constitution of the Letters Patent and the Royal Instructions.
+Under the law's basic principle of "one country, two systems", the socialist system and policies of China are excluded from Hong Kong.
+Instead, Hong Kong will continue its capitalist system and way of life from before 1997 for at least 50 years in 2047.
+As an organic law, the Basic Law also describes sources of law, the branches of government, the relationship between Hong Kong and the Chinese Central Government (State Council), and the fundamental rights and duties of Hong Kong residents.

-Drafted on the basis of the Joint Declaration, the Basic Law lays out the basic policies of China on Hong Kong, including the "one country, two systems" principle, such that the socialist governance and economic system then practised in mainland China would not be extended to Hong Kong.
-Instead, Hong Kong would continue its capitalist system and way of life until 2047.
-The Basic Law also sets out the sources of law, the relationship between Hong Kong and the Central Government (State Council), the fundamental rights and duties of Hong Kong residents and the branches of local government.
+The drafting process began in 1985.
+The law was enacted by the National People's Congress on 4 April 1990 and took effect on 1 July 1997 after the handover of Hong Kong.
+It replaced the Letters Patent and the Royal Instructions as Hong Kong's main constitutional document.
+As such, the Basic Law has been referred to as Hong Kong's "mini constitution".